Iretha/design-patterns/src/com/smdev/creational/abstract_factory/README.md

 you should "calculate" and create a concrete instance of the document.
 The client doesn't need to know the concrete class of the document, but it's status and the it's unique (registration) number.

-* If you want to create a general API, that connects to a different data source and reads data.
+* If you want to implement an API, that connects to a different data source and reads data.
 Depending on the input, the implementation may differ.

 * If you want to create an app, that runs on different platforms.
 Depending on the platform (input), you need different